Episode Transcript

 really did care about him, POS or not.

-Literal.
-Brother translates to found
+Right, literal brother translates to found brother.

-oh, Burl wasn't such a bad guy after all or whatever.
+wasn't such a bad guy after all or whatever.

-Well.
-Daryl like it doesn't matter.
+Well, Daryl, like it doesn't matter.

 So now the audience can finally see what it is that Daryl saw in